mputzer1/CSC120-A3/reflection.md

 - Can you draw any conclusion about programming in general from the similarities or the differences between the two languages?
 - What worked, what didn't, what advice would you give someone taking this course in the future?

+I met with Bobi on February 12th at 8:20 PM

 MAKE SURE TO MENTION SOURCES AND WHAT USED FOR